eth-sri/ELINA/README.md

   Java:

-      Copy the files in "java_interface" directory into APRON_PATH/japron/apron Replace the Makefile in japron directory with the Makefile in "java_interface" directory. run "make" in the APRON_PATH/japron
+      Copy the source files in "java_interface" directory into "japron/apron" directory Replace the Makefile in "japron" directory with the Makefile in "java_interface" directory. run "make" in the APRON_PATH/japron
       run "sudo make install" to install the updated "libjapron.so" file.
       Initialize the APRON Manager as: